JackHowa/Cwello/README.md

 To start up MongoDB via Homebrew: `mongod --dbpath /usr/local/var/mongodb`.

-The app can then be ran via `node app.js` on a different terminal window.
+The app can then be ran via `npm start` on a different terminal window.

 Please look at code snippets and progress on -- meta alert -- Trello: [Trello join page](https://trello.com/invite/b/S4Vj9EhG/be3f9aea6c3ce25b1255117d375d8b5c/cwello).

+### Todo
+* auth with trello
+* dotenv explainer
+* ngrok explainer

 ## Results

 * As an employee, I can see the latest ConnectWise tickets sorted by Triage or not
+* As an employee, my trello board will reflect CW tickets based on whether they're Triage status or not
+* As an admin, I can see in the background if my trello board has changed using a Trello webhook
 * As an admin, I can take in Trello boards, lists, and cards information
 * As an admin, I can take in ConnectWise tickets and its status info for a particular board over a period of time